 The following schedule provides a summary of the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position of the Company.
-At the end of the fiscal year 2021, the Company is able to report positive balances in all categories of net position, and for the government as a whole.
+At the end of the fiscal year 2022, the Company is able to report positive balances in all categories of net position, and for the government as a whole.
+The balances reported for fiscal year 2021, have been adjusted for implementation of GASB Statement No. 87, Leases.